842Mono/DEBS-2021-Group-15/DESIGN.md

     - Designing the operators for queries 1 and 2.
     - Implementing the operators for queries 1 and 2.
     - Final deployment of the application (docker work, etc...)

+# Note about task dependency, task sequencing and duplicate tasks.

+Some of the tasks depend on other tasks.
+There are design tasks and implementation tasks.
+Generally, we believe that implementation tasks depend on design tasks.
+We should be designing before we implement.
+Also, the final deployment task should be done at the very end (after we're done designing and implementing).
+So the order should be something like: design, then implement, then deploy.
+However, these rules are not 100% strict.
+We may adjust our designs while implementing.
+Also, after deployment, we may improve our design and then re-implement and then re-deploy.
+So it might turn out to be a bit of an iterative process.

+For duplicate tasks, we will most definitely meet in order to discuss how we will tackle a task.
+During the meeting, we should decide whether we will divide the task into sub-tasks or whether we will just sit down together and collaborate on the task (maybe if the task seems to be tougher than usual).
+It should highly depend on the task.

+Those were our thoughts about the topic.
+We think that these thoughts are like a blue print.
+Things will get clearer as we go deeper into the work.